Poisoned classifiers are not only backdoored, they are fundamentally broken: Introduction

-Key to our approach is how we construct these alternative triggers.
-An overview of our attack procedure is depicted in~\autoref{pipeline}.
+An overview of our attack procedure is depicted in Figure~\ref{pipeline}.
 The basic idea is to convert the poisoned classifier into an \textit{adversarially robust} one and then analyze adversarial examples of the \textit{robustified} classifier.
 The advantage of adversarially robust classifiers is that they have perceptually-aligned gradients~\citep{tsipras2018robustness}, where adversarial examples of such models perceptually resemble other classes.
 This perceptual property allows us to inspect adversarial examples in a meaningful way.
 To convert a poisoned classifier into a robust one, we use a recently proposed technique \textit{Denoised Smoothing} ~\citep{hadi2020blackbox}, which applies randomized smoothing~\citep{cohen2019certified} to a pretrained classifier prepended with a denoiser.
 We find that adversarial examples of this \textit{robust smoothed} poisoned classifier contain backdoor patterns that can be easily extracted to create alternative triggers.
-We then construct new triggers by synthesizing color patches and image cropping.
-Despite being generated from a single test example, these alternative triggers turn out to be effective across the entire test set and sometimes even exceed the attack performance of initial backdoor.
-Finally, we evaluate our attack on poisoned classifiers from two datasets: ImageNet and TrojAI~\citep{trojai2020} datasets.
-We demonstrate that for several commonly-used backdoor poisoning methods, our attack consistently finds successful alternative triggers.
-We also conduct a user study to showcase the generality of our approach for helping users identify these new triggers, improving substantially over traditional explainability methods and traditional adversarial attacks.
+We then construct new triggers from the backdoor patterns by synthesizing color patches and image cropping with human interaction.
+We evaluate our attack on poisoned classifiers from two datasets: ImageNet and TrojAI~\citep{trojai2020}.
+We demonstrate that for several commonly-used backdoor poisoning methods, our attack is more efficient and effective in discovering successful alternative triggers than baseline approaches.
+Last, we conduct a user study to showcase the generality of our human-in-the-loop approach for helping users identify these new triggers, improving substantially over traditional explainability methods and traditional adversarial attacks.

+The main contributions of this paper are as follows: (1) we consider a new thread model of poisoned classifiers where a third party aims to gain control of the poisoned classifiers without access to the original trigger, (2) we propose a interpretable, human-in-the-loop attack method under this threat model by first visualizing smoothed adversarial examples and then using human inspection to construct effective alternative triggers, (3) we demonstrate the effectiveness of our approach on constructing alternative backdoor triggers in high-resolution datasets and compare our method to existing work on modelling trigger distributions in poisoned classifiers~\citep{qiao2019defend}, (4) last, we conduct a user study to assess the generality of the human-in-the-loop procedure and show promising results of our approach in helping users identify poisoned classifiers.